egorFiNE/bigsync/README.md

 * Any Linux in both 32bit and 64bit;
 * macOS (aka OS X aka Mac OS X):
-  * 10.7+ in 64bit (including 10.14);
-  * 10.6 in both 32bit and 64bit;
+  * any modern version for ARM
-  * 10.5 both PPC and Intel in both 32bit and 64bit.
+  * 10.5+ both PPC and Intel in both 32bit and 64bit.

-Perhaps bigsync will work on any POSIX-compatible unix except really ancient ones with broken glibc, like CentOS 4.
+Perhaps bigsync will work on any POSIX-compatible unix except really ancient ones.

 ## Bugreports/suggestions/patches